 The other day I read a story about meditation that focused on the power of forgiveness.
 The author discussed his experience of being hooked up to a machine that measured his brain waves while he was meditating.
 During this particular mediation he was focused on forgiving a trusted employee who had been systematically stealing from him.
 The machine indicated that his brain waves that synced with deep calmness spiked dramatically as he let go of the anger.
-He explained that the experience of having the tools to measure his practice helped him to understand his process in a more direct way.
-He explained that this gave him the kind of insight that improved his practice.
+He explained that the experience of having the tools to measure his practice helped him to understand his process in a more direct way; it gave him insight that improved his practice.
 Later that afternoon, without the benefit of that machine, I sat down to focus on consciously forgiving someone who had left me feeling profoundly wronged.

 Many years ago, I started a new music project with an acquaintance of mine, J. He and a friend had put out a record on a major label and hired me to play bass when they went on tour.
-Several people had warned me not to trust J, including my girlfriend who had gone to college with him.
-I was also on the fence because, while the band had some catchy songs, they were extremely derivative of other bands in a way that felt wrong.
-However, I agreed for a number of reasons.
-I needed the money, my girlfriend and I were having some problems, and I had been promised that we would go to Japan and Europe.
-Half the reason that I wanted to be in a band was to travel and meet people and we had not made it to Japan.
+Several people had warned me not to trust them, including my girlfriend who had gone to college with them.
+I was also on the fence about the project because, while the band had some catchy songs, they were extremely derivative of other bands in a way that felt wrong to me.
+However, I agreed to do it for a number of reasons.
+I needed the money, my girlfriend and I were having major relationship issues, and I was promised that we would go to Japan and Europe.
+Half the reason that I wanted to be in a band was to travel and meet people and my own band had not made it to Japan.

 Their songs were fairly straightforward, so even though I sometimes struggled to play other people’s songs we pulled it together after a few practices.
 The two guys had played all the parts on the record and hadn’t really played any shows so they had no fans.
 We went out and played a series of shows that were basically showcases for industry people.
-Even with the major label support there wasn’t a lot of interest in the band and the shows were fairly unattended.
-They were basically on the the label because one of the songwriters worked there and they didn’t want his record at another company.
+Even with the major label support there wasn’t a lot of interest in the band and the shows were largely unattended.
+They were basically on the the label because one of the songwriters worked there and the label didn’t want his record at another company.
 One of the shows was at some radio station event in a small outdoor arena.
 We played first at around 11 am.
 There was no one there.
 We never made it Japan or Europe.

 Despite the fact that things hadn’t worked out as promised, I found that it was kind of a relief for me to play in a band that I wasn’t emotionally invested in.
 While touring, J and I bonded over discussions about film.
 When we got back to NY, he was able to get us hired to make a couple short documentaries for TV.
 While I had made a feature film with my girlfriend, I hadn’t ever had the opportunity to shoot movies for pay so it was a pretty exciting opportunity for me.
 We collaborated pretty well on these projects and shared the money and the credit equally.

 At that time, I had been playing with my own band sleepyhead for nearly a decade, and except for playing a few shows here and there as an extra member of other bands, sleepyhead was the only band I had ever really been in.
 A couple of years earlier, I had started to focus more of my energy on filmmaking.
 I worked very closely with my girlfriend on film projects, and that relationship had put a bit of a strain on my band (and my relationship with my girlfriend).
-Working on this new music project strained both of those relationships.
+Working on this new music project strained both of those relationships even further.

-I had taken the job of playing in the new band not only because I needed the money, but also because I had experienced what can best be described as a nervous breakdown on my last tour with sleepyhead.
+A few months before joining the band I had experienced what can best be described as a nervous breakdown while on tour with sleepyhead.
 For years, I had avoided dealing with deepening problems within the band relationship as well as in my relationship with my girlfriend.
 Rather than communicate about the problems I would internalize them so they would fester like an infected pimple.
 At the time of our tour, things were in a chaotic place with sleepyhead.
 My two band mates had been in an off-again, on-again relationship for years.
-At this point, it was off but not in a clear-cut way, and the inter-group dynamic was fairly dysfunctional.
+During that tour, it was off, but not in a clear-cut way, and the inter-group dynamic was fairly dysfunctional.
 At the same time, I was struggling to find some kind of balance in my own life and in my relationship with my girlfriend.
 I was always the one who offered emotional support and didn’t know how to ask for or receive it myself.
-I found myself stuck in a pattern of offering emotional support to my girlfriend without asking for much help myself.
+I found myself stuck in a pattern of offering emotional support to my girlfriend without expecting any empathy for myself.

 I was in a particularly low spot when we went on tour in the Midwest, and I found myself getting more deeply depressed as the tour wore on.
 I can recall sitting on the ground in the foyer of a restaurant while we talked on a payphone.
 I listened to the things my girlfriend was struggling with and even though I felt somewhat desperately sad I couldn’t begin to articulate it.
 I didn’t even try.
-By the end of it, I had convinced myself that since my girlfriend cared so deeply about me, she would not only understand why I had slept with a member of the band we were touring with but that she would be happy that I had done what I could in order to help myself feel better.
+By the end of the tour, I had convinced myself that since my girlfriend cared so deeply about me, she would not only understand why I had slept with a member of the band we were touring with but that she would be happy that I had done what I could in order to help myself feel better.
 The drummer of my band tried to convince me otherwise but I wasn’t exactly tethered to reality at that moment.

 Shortly after my girlfriend arrived in Philly to meet us for our second to last show of the tour we went to dinner.
 I had spent the previous hour covering my bass amp with duct tape.
-It was torn up from being slammed in and out of the band but the taping had more to do with my emotional state than anything else.
+It was torn up from being slammed in and out of the van but the taping had more to do with my emotional state than anything else.
 When we got the restaurant I almost immediately told her about the girl from the other band.
 I kind of whispered it because she had brought our downstairs neighbor from Brooklyn.
 Unsurprisingly, she was a bit shocked and she let me know that she was leaving.
 I knew that if I did not leave with her, the relationship was over.
 She left.
 I left.
 We left.
 Our neighbor was left to fend for himself.